Welcome

 Thinking from first principles

 Rather than just accept conventional house building wisdom, I tried to rethink everything from first principals and from that figure out all the details of how to build the perfect house for the 21st century that will still be around in the 25th century.
 This web site describes my adventure.
 My journey starts at the planning phase of the project and the web site gets updated as my journey to the complete house unfolds.
 You can if you wish use my journey as a step by step guide to building your own house for the 25th century.
-Do note though that I accept no liability if your house falls down or incurs some other problem.
-This site just has my personal opinion about how things should be done.

 Concrete and polystyrene house